 Selecting the correct rod for your linen curtains is very important.
-In the past, narrow metal or wooden dowels would have been used to hang curtains or they were simply tacked to the window or door frame.
-Today there is a wide selection of narrow rods & clips available all of which can be purchased via the internet or large DIY stores.
+There is a wide selection of narrow rods & clips available all of which can be purchased via the internet or large DIY stores.

 Sash or extension rods have the ability to expand to fit the width of your window frame and are mounted flush using "L' shaped screws or fittings which have strong adhesive pads.
 The advantage of adhesive fittings is that they don't require screws.
 They are simply stuck to the fame.
 I would not recommended the adhesive fitting for heavier curtains or those which will have daily use from opening and closing.
 Sash rods come in a variety of diameters from as narrow as a pencil making them an ideal choice for most of my curtains.
 This style of rod is hardly visible when inserted into a rod pocket or woven through small ready made curtain holes.

 Lace Curtain wire or as it is known in the UK, net curtain wire, is made of spring steel that is coiled to make a flexible spring wire and is coated in a flexible PVC coating which is usually white.
 The wire can be cut using a normal pair of pliers or wire snippers.
 Steel hooks/eyes can be screwed into the ends of the wire for fixing.
 When cutting the wire, it needs to be slightly smaller than the width of the window to allow the wire to stretch and become taut.
 This method of fitting is very inexpensive and ideal to hang my light weight sheer linen curtains.